hashicorp/terraform-provider-google/website/docs/r/compute_region_backend_service.html.markdown

   The max requests per second (RPS) that a single backend instance can handle.
 This is used to calculate the capacity of the group.
 Can be used in either balancing mode.
 For RATE mode, either maxRate or maxRatePerInstance must be set.
+Cannot be set for INTERNAL backend services.

 * `max_rate_per_endpoint` -
   (Optional)
   The max requests per second (RPS) that a single backend network endpoint can handle.
 This is used to calculate the capacity of the group.
 Can be used in either balancing mode.
 For RATE mode, either maxRate or maxRatePerEndpoint must be set.
+Cannot be set for INTERNAL backend services.

 * `max_utilization` -
   (Optional)
   Used when balancingMode is UTILIZATION.
 This ratio defines the CPU utilization target for the group.
 Valid range is [0.0, 1.0].
+  Cannot be set for INTERNAL backend services.

 ## Attributes Reference